 Hence the above theorem shows that if n points are from a Euclidean space, then we can determine precisely the original dimension and recover their coordinates (up to a translation and rotation).
-The contrapositive of the above theorem states that if B_D is not semi-definite, i.e., it has negative eigenvalues, then the n points are not originally from an Euclidean space.
-A natural question then arises: does the negative eigenvalues of B_D tell us how well a set of n points can be embedded in a Euclidean space?
+The contrapositive of the above theorem states that if $B_D$ is not semidefinite, i.e., it has negative eigenvalues, then the n points are not originally from an Euclidean space.
+A natural question then arises: does the negative eigenvalues of $B_D$ tell us how well a set of n points can be embedded in a Euclidean space?
 In other words, can they provide an appropriate measure for suitability of Euclidean embedding?
 We formalize this question as follows.
-Suppose the n points are from an r-dimensional Euclidean space, but the actual distance \tilde{d}{ij} between two points \mathbf{x}i and \mathbf{x}j is "distorted" slightly from their Euclidean distance d{ij} , e.g., due to measurement errors.
-Hence, intuitively if the total error is small, we should be able to embed the n points into an r-dimensional Euclidean space with small errors.
-Using the matrix perturbation theory, in the following we show that in such a case the (doubly centered) squared distance matrix must have small negative eigenvalues.
+Suppose the n points are from an r-dimensional Euclidean space but the actual distance $\tilde{d}{ij}$ between two points $\mathbf{x_i}$ and $\mathbf{x_j}$ is "distorted" slightly from their Euclidean distance $d{ij}$ , e.g., due to measurement errors.
+Hence, intuitively, if the total error is small, we should be able to embed the n points into an r-dimensional Euclidean space with small errors.
+Using the matrix perturbation theory, in the following we show that in such a case, the (doubly centered) squared distance matrix must have small negative eigenvalues.

-1We assume that the distance function $d(\cdot, \cdot)$ satisfy d(x, x) = 0 and d(x, y) = d(y, x) (symmetry), but may violate the triangle inequality $d(x, z) \leq d(x, y) + d(y, z)$; hence d may not be metric.
+We assume that the distance function $d(\cdot, \cdot)$ satisfies d(x, x) = 0 and d(x, y) = d(y, x) (symmetry) but may violate the triangle inequality $d(x, z) \le d(x, y) + d(y, z)$ ; hence d may not be metric.

 Fig. 1.
 Scree plots of the eigenvalues on data sets.
 Random points are generated in d-dimensional Euclidean space.
-The noise is computed as $dnoise{xy} = d{xy} + d{xy} \times f$, where f, the noise factor, is uniformly randomly selected from a range of [0, p). p = 0.05 and p = 0.1 are used.
+The noise is computed as $dnoise{xy} = d{xy} + d{xy} \times f$ , where the noise factor f is uniformly randomly selected from a range of [0,p). p = 0.05 and p = 0.1 are used. (a) Random points from Euclidean space. (b) Random points with noise.

-In this derivation, we use total error, ε .
+In this derivation, we use total error $\epsilon$ .
 However, the total error can be from only a few distance estimations so that eigenvalue analysis can wrongfully conclude that the Euclidean embedding is not good for this distance matrix.
 Actually, the meaning of good fitting depends on the objectives of the embedding.
 Typical objective functions usually try to minimize the total sum of squared absolute errors or relative errors.
-In such case, even if only a few distances happen to have really high error terms, the errors are distributed to a large number of points because these objective functions tend to prefer many small errors rather than a few large errors.
+In such a case, even if only a few distances happen to have really high error terms, the errors are distributed to a large number of points because these objective functions tend to prefer many small errors rather than a few large errors.
 As a consequence, when the total error is high (regardless of whether it is from a few sources or many sources), the embedding is difficult to find the original positions of the points in the Euclidean space.
 So the eigenvalue analysis is useful to measure the suitability of the Euclidean embedding computed by the embedding schemes of which objective functions are to minimize the total (sum of squared) error.